alperenkucukali/dotnet-dependencyinjection/README.md

 # Conclusion

 Dependency Injection reduces tight coupling between components, making the code more testable, flexible, and easier to maintain.
-Additionally, Dependency Injection provides flexibility in how components are created and used through lifecycle types.
+Additionally, Dependency Injection provides flexibility in how components are created and used through lifetime types.
 Therefore, learning and implementing Dependency Injection can improve the quality and flexibility of your software projects.